Contact Chemistry World

 Emma Stoye – Science correspondent

 Email: Emma Stoye

-Before joining the Chemistry World team I spent a year at the RSC working as a graduate trainee in different departments, including membership, science and communications.
+Before joining the Chemistry World team I spent a year at the Royal Society of Chemistry working as a graduate trainee in different departments, including membership, science and communications.
 My degree was actually in biological sciences, but I now feel like a chemist at heart!

 The design team